zacwong2151/tp/docs/DeveloperGuide.md

 * 1b.
 The given command is invalid.

-    * 1a1. iVolunteer requests for the correct command.
+    * 1b1. iVolunteer requests for the correct command.
-    * 1a2.
+    * 1b2.
 User enters correct command <br>
-    Steps 1a1-1a2 are repeated until the data entered is correct <br>
+    Steps 1b1-1b2 are repeated until the data entered is correct <br>
     Use case resumes at step 2.

 * 3a.
 The given command is invalid
-  * Same steps as 1b.
+    * 3a1. iVolunteer requests for the correct command with valid event number
+    * 3a2.
+User enters correct command <br>
+    Steps 3a1-3a2 are repeated until the data entered is correct <br>
+    Use case resumes at step 4.

 *{More to be added}*